saltastro/tacprocess/specs/liaison-page.md

     - liaisonAstronomer {str}
     - (other content to display on table e.g Title)..

-- SALTAstronomer {Array} of object with keys
+- SALTAstronomer {Array} of objects with keys
     - name {str}
     - surname {str}
     - username {str}